parkbenchsolutions/parkbenchsolutions.github.io/API.md

 - Fixed users available and assigned api for meetme
 - Notes on search for user by mac
 - Fix bug in UserSearch

 <br><br>
-## 3.0.21 (2018-2-23)
-### Patches

-- Auto activate phone number on assignment to user
-- Moved activate phone number to event model so we can re-use it on other things
-- Added meetme conferencing user oci calls
-- Some helpers for call forwarding selective

-<br><br>